dimitri/pgcopydb/docs/ref/pgcopydb_config.rst

 disallowed.
 We would not know how to handle tables that exist on the source database and are not part of any filter.

+NOTE: Materialized views are also considered as tables during the filtering.

 exclude-schema
 ^^^^^^^^^^^^^^